zhenbinwu/NanoUpTools/README.md

 # NanoUpTools
-Tools for analyzing NanoAOD format, with uproot etc tools
+A lightweight Tools for analyzing NanoAOD format, with uproot for reading file and rootpy for histogram.
+The code structure is designed to follow the NanoAOD-tools on purpose.